Papua New Guinea Defence Force: Equipment

 The army is only lightly equipped—possessing no artillery, heavy weapons, anti-armour or anti-aircraft weapons.
 It is chronically short of equipment, maintaining just a few mortars, small arms and limited communications equipment.
 Because mobility is severely impaired due to PNG's mountainous geography, heavy rain forest, and the nation's underdeveloped transport infrastructure, artillery is not used by the New Guinea Defence Force.

 Regardless, while the army's equipment remains largely outdated and inadequate, some new equipment was procured in late 2003 was commissioned during 2004.
 PNGDF has fielded a new digital satellite communications network, enabling it to communicate with its personnel on the Solomon Islands, stationed there as part of PNG's commitment to the international intervention force.
 The army can also now communicate securely with its personnel located at seven fixed ground stations—the barracks at Murray, Taurama, Goldie, Lombrum, Igam, Vanimo and Moem.
 The system also includes mobile units installed on small trucks which communicate from remote locations via the fixed ground stations.
 Equally in June 2007, the army received 32 new HF Barrett communication radios, at a cost of PGK800,000, in order to assist with providing security for the 2007 election.

 The security of the PNGDF's weapons is also an issue, and it is alleged that various mortars, guns and small arms have been used in tribal conflicts and robberies.
-In response more secure armouries have been provided by Australia, however weapon security remains elusive.
+In response, more secure armouries have been provided by Australia, however weapon security remains elusive.
 Further attempts to improve weapons security were implemented during 2005 with fortnightly weapon checks and making unit commanders accountable for the return of weapons, with serious action threatened for any defaults.
 Also, soldiers are now forbidden to carry weapons in public without specific permission.

 The Chinese government donated 40 military vehicles in December 2015.
-The Chinese Ministry of National Defense provided a second donation of 62 military vehicles in November 2017 valued at K17.5 million including 16 Norinco ZSL92A wheeled armored personnel carrier, the Dongfeng Dongfeng EQ2050s and Dongfeng 6x6 truck troop carriers.
+In 2017–2018, China donated armoured vehicles, troop carriers, buses, mobile kitchen vans and ambulances.
+Ten armoured vehicles were donated including four Norinco WZ-551 wheeled infantry fighting vehicles.

 In May 2020, Australia donated 28 DJI Phantom drones to patrol its border with Indonesia.